emmanGuides/cmsc22Project/README.md

 - You can also customize your own Banner, with your own elements be it 4 star, 3 star, or 5 star items and characters, with your own defined rates.
 - This 'Personalized Banner' shares the same Hard and Soft pity mechanics with the Standard Banner.

-*Creational - Singleton
+-Creational - Singleton
-*Structural - Facade
+-Structural - Facade
-*Behavioral - Iterator
+-Behavioral - Iterator

 *Best practices used:
 - <2000 lines in src
 - Naming